rifah07/Financial-Tracker-Suite__Backend/stepsofProject.md

 91. Deploy in Render now
 92. In Build Command add - "yarn install --ignore-engines"
 93. Start Command : "yarn run start"
-94. Then go to -> 'Advance' and 'Add secret file' the add file- '.env' and co[py paste your .env content there and then deploy.
+94. Then go to -> 'Advance' and 'Add secret file' the add file- '.env' and copy paste your .env content there and then deploy.
 95. Now after deployment,, my api is  "https://financial-tracker-suite-nodejs.onrender.com"
 96. To test in postman, the in environments add 'url' valiable like this "https://financial-tracker-suite-nodejs.onrender.com//api"
 97. Then while testing, update route with: "{{url}}/users/register", "{{url}}/users/login" like this.
 98. Implemet user account deletion as this commit code.
+99. Add refreshToken.js in model